← Back to blog

 The best funding is customers paying you.

-We pre-sold SCAILE services before building the full platform:
+We started with services before building the full platform, turning early learnings into product.

 Early revenue = leverage in fundraising.
 VCs pay more attention when you have traction.